tyconsulting/blog.tyang.github.io/_posts/2014-06-30-opsmgr-2012-self-maintenance-management-pack-2-4-0-0.md

 Therefore, when I was writing the script for the Reset Monitor Health State agent task, I used monitor name instead of display name.
 However, since the monitor name is actually not viewable in the Operations Console, I had to create another agent task to get the name of a workflow (monitors, rules and discoveries).

-i.e. let’s use the “Computer Browser Service Health” monitors as an example.
+i.e. let’s use the "Computer Browser Service Health" monitors as an example.

 Get the monitor(s) using SCOM PowerShell Module: